 as of February 24, 2014

 Dr. Wanda Bamberg, Superintendent of Schools, has held the position since 2007.
 As the district’s executive officer, Dr. Bamberg implements and administers the adopted policies of the Aldine ISD Board of Education in accordance with rules and regulations of the Texas State Agency as well as federal and state laws.
-The deputy superintendent, six assistant superintendents, and five area superintendents—AISD is organized into five vertical areas with four traditional strands and one magnet strand—report directly to the superintendent of schools.
+The deputy superintendent, six assistant superintendents, and five area superintendents—AISD is organized into six vertical areas with four traditional strands and one magnet strand—report directly to the superintendent of schools.
 This group, known as the Cabinet, meets weekly with the superintendent and provides monthly input and feedback to the Board on progress and results to help the Board make informed policy decisions.
 The Board is committed to improvement and performance.

 The Cabinet is comprised of the following administrators: